junxit/us-congress-bills-109/metadata.md

 - 2006-06-20 — Placed on the Union Calendar, Calendar No. 284.
 - 2006-06-20 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 109-508.
 - 2006-06-20 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 109-508.
+- 2006-06-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2006-06-21 — Considered as unfinished business. (consideration: CR H4372)
+- 2006-06-21 — Considered under suspension of the rules. (consideration: CR H4365-4368)
+- 2006-06-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5574.
+- 2006-06-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-06-21 — Mr. Deal (GA) moved to suspend the rules and pass the bill, as amended.
+- 2006-06-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 4 (Roll no. 307). (text: CR H4365-4366)
+- 2006-06-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 4 (Roll no. 307).(text: CR H4365-4366)